AlexanderCaradonna/Excel-Portfolio/README.md

 ---

-## 🔍 Step 3: Country-Level Net Transfer Movement
+## 🔍 Step 3: European Country Net Transfer Movement & Net Balance

 Built a second table calculating:

 - Number of incoming and outgoing transfers per European country
-- Total spending on transfers
+- Total spending on incoming and outgoing transfers
-- Net movement and balance by country
+- Net movement and balance by European country

 Used a list of unique European countries extracted from the cleaned data.